 Who can be affected?

-While pay parity is often simplified to the pay discrepancy between men and women (the gender pay gap), there are many types of people who can be affected by wage inequalities.
-A list of the protected attributes that should be considered when measuring pay parity includes:
+While pay parity is often simplified as the pay discrepancy between men and women (the gender pay gap), there are many types of people who can be affected by wage inequalities.
+A list of the protected attributes that should be considered when measuring pay parity include:

 All of these groups are protected by the Employment Relations Act 2000 and the Human Rights Act 1993.